YOUR GUIDE TO RENEWABLE ENERGY

 - Water: potential and kinetic energy of flowing water can be tapped to produce electricity or mechanical tasks.

 Note that there is some controversy about classification of nuclear power.
 Usually it is excluded from the list of renewables.
-However, it is known that rivers eroding the Earth crust replenish Uranium dissolved in seawater.
+However, it is known, for example, that rivers eroding the Earth crust replenish Uranium dissolved in seawater.
 Also, nuclear fission in so-called breeder reactors creates more fissile isotopes than it consumes.
 So, although technically raw nuclear fuels are finite, because of their enormously large amount and because of the above replenishing processes, they might be considered RE as well.
-After all, biofuels are finite too, but they are treated as RE.
+After all, bio-fuels are finite too, but they are treated as RE.

 ADVANTAGES AND DISADVANTAGES

 Not surprisingly, each method of power generation has its pros and cons.
 RE of course is inexhaustible and environmentally friendly.
 It has another important advantage.
 Small individual power generators that are integrated into the grid reduce the impact of blackouts caused by a failure of centralized equipment or distribution lines.
 The distributed power technologies in general improve the overall system security.

 Notwithstanding their clear benefits, all forms of RE have their disadvantages too.
 Renewable resources are not always available where and when they are needed.
 For example, hydropower resources are limited by geography and are often located in remote areas.
 They require installation of expensive electric lines to the cities.
 Solar and wind power are intermittent by nature.
 Which brings us to another major technical issue with RE: the storage.
 One of the problems of electricity is that it cannot be efficiently stored in large quantities for later use.
 It is unpractical for example to have a battery backup in a gigawatt-scale power plant.
 Also, while RE systems generally do not